-One of my friend asked me this question today
+One of my friends asked me this question today

 Why Life in USA is so complex?
 Why can’t they make things easy?

-- Just came to USA on L1B Visa. (less than 1 month)
+- He just came to the USA on L1B Visa. (less than one month)

-- Long Term project (should be staying in USA for 1 year)
+- Long Term project (should be staying in the USA for one year)

-- Currently working in city where there is no public transportation
+- Currently working in a city where there is no public transportation

-Anyone new to USA is going to ask the same question.
-After landing in USA, it will be not long before you realize that life is bit complex and things doesn’t always go according to your plan.
+After landing in the USA, it will be not long before you realize that life is a bit complex, and things don’t always go according to your plan.

-When company is sending you to work at customer site, they will provide accommodation for couple of weeks.
+When an IT services company is sending you to work at a customer site, they will provide accommodation for a couple of weeks.
 By then you should find your place to stay and find ways to get around the town.

-Quality of life in USA is much better compared to India, but first few months are not easy.
-For some first few years are not easy.
+Quality of life in the USA is much better compared to India, but the first few months are not easy.
+For some, the first year may not go easy.

-Now, I have written over 200 word without saying any word about why life is complex and things your mom never told you about life in USA.
+Now, I have written over 200 words without saying any word about why life is complicated and things your mom never told you about being in the USA.

 - First and foremost, you need a place to stay.

-- Paying $700 in rent is expensive for someone who just came to USA.
+- Paying $700 in rent is expensive for someone who just came to the USA.

-- To save money on rental, find a roommate.
+- To save money on a rental, find a roommate.

 - If not, find someone who has a room for rent.

-- Since you will not have any credit history, you will have to pay high security deposit.
+- Since you will not have any credit history, you will have to pay a higher security deposit.

-- Apartment has to be located close to office, if not you need a car.
+- The apartment has to be located close to the office; if not, you need a car.

-- First few months are always expensive (100 Money Saving Tips)
+- First few months are always going to look expensive (100 Money-Saving Tips)

-- You don’t need SSN (Social Security Number) to open bank account.
+- You don’t need SSN (Social Security Number) to open a bank account.

 - To get to the bank and daily commute, you need a car.

-- To drive a car, you need driving license.
+- To drive a car, you need a driving license.

 - To get Driving License, you would need SSN (unless you prove yo are not eligible for SSN).

 - It can take 3 to 4 weeks to get SSN.